mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter3.md

 Action Bars are a versatile UI element in NativeScript, and you can use them to customize your app in various ways, including: navigation to the previous page, header icons, and page title/headings.
 We're not going to dive into the intimate details of Action Bars, so if you're interested in learning more, check out the [official documentation](https://docs.nativescript.org/angular/code-samples/ui/action-bar).

-Now that you know a little bit about the action
+Now that you know a little bit about the Action Bar,let's dive in and customize it.
-Now that you can navigate to the List page, let's dive in and customize its Action Bar.

 <h4 class="exercise-start">
     <b>Exercise</b>: Customizing an Action Bar